nortikin/sverchok/docs/tutorials/Celling_00/celling_02.rst

   1. Every plate merged by distance to be sure it consistent and sorted to manipulate after bisect disorder;
   2. Mask formula.
 For every edge find out thouse of edges, are vertically oriented.
 That edges are bend edges, that needed to be joined when sewing left and right;
   3. Loop for every plate.
-Input to that loop original "triangle" and inseted (gap between plates);
+Input to that loop original "triangle" and inserted (gap between plates);

 7. **Tipisation of plates**: